 When I expressed my concern, the French manufacturer, Vulli, sent me new testing data from April of 2012 that shows a level of Nitosatables at 0.05 mg/kg.
 This would satisfy the EU requirement.
 The Vulli representative informed me that the formulation had changed.
 I do not believe that consumers are aware of this.
 I have asked when exactly the formulation has changed.
 I am still awaiting a response.
 I would like to know if the Sophies we have in our stores would pass the law today and I am sure our customers would want to know if the Sophies they have at home are safe.
 In the meantime, we have pulled Sophie from the shelves at all of our stores.
 We look forward to being able to offer the reformulated Sophie to our customers once this issue has been resolved.

 UPDATE (August 2015):

 The above article was written in 2012.
 We never were able to receive a response from the manufacturer about whether or not the bar codes on the boxes we had in stock represented inventory from the new or old formulation.
 Customers often ask us, “Don't you think by now that all of their products are made in the new formulation?”
 I think that it would be logical to assume that, but we have no way to really know, as we have no idea how much of the old inventory the company would have had to sell through in the U.S. before changing over to the new formula.
 We stand behind all the products we sell & our criteria is reliant on complete & up-to-date test results on products.
 Without these tests, we can't give a product our approval.
-Given this, we have decided not to continue selling products made by Vulli.
+Given this, we cannot continue selling products made by Vulli.